SamTay/magento-modules/docs/README.md

 ## Examples
 #### Product Integration
 See this module for an example of leveraging this framework for specific PIM imports.
-Note the `entity_map_import.xml` file, which automatically handles three important sequential steps:
+Note the `entity_decode.xml` file, which automatically handles three important sequential steps:

 ###### 1. Simple key maps